In this Udacity Intro to Programming review, I shall be talking about my journey from a non-CSE background to programming.

 Lesson 3 – Intro to Python

-All of lesson 3 was a complete introduction to a new and separate coding language – python.
-This was taught by a separate instructor compared to HTML and CSS but was taught in the same way as the previous lessons.
+Lesson 3 was a complete introduction to a new and separate coding language – Python.
+This was taught by a separate instructor compared to HTML and CSS, but was taught in the same way as the previous lessons.

 Project 2 : Adventure Game

 The project was to build a text-based adventure game, where the player could input responses and the game would differ depending on their response.
 The course was designed, so it built up to this project by designing some smaller games and using the language in different ways.